You are reading a translation of an old blog post published on my previous blog in French.

 When executing this line of code:

-• The method verify is called.
-We memorize the expected result passed in parameter (times(1)) in our global object MockingProgress.
+is called.
+We memorize the expected result passed in parameter (times(1)

-• The method anyString() is called.
-As usual, we memorize the matchers for later.
+is called.
+As usual, we memorize the matchers for later. - The method

 }